 Meet 2011 TR35 Winner Jesse Robbins

-MIT Technology Review’s 2011 TR35 recognition highlighted Jesse Robbins as an innovator under 35 for his work on DevOps culture and infrastructure automation at Opscode — marking a public milestone in the shift from operations as manual toil to infrastructure as code.
+MIT Technology Review’s 2011 TR35 recognition highlighted Jesse Robbins as an innovator under 35 for his work on DevOps culture and infrastructure automation at Opscode, marking the shift from operations as manual toil to infrastructure as code.

 Jesse Robbins, 2011 TR35 Winner